ragul-0165/Sales-Management-System/frontend/README.md

 - `npm run build` — production bundle
 - `npm run preview` — preview the built bundle
 - `npm run lint` — run ESLint with the project rules

+This frontend is optimized for clean filtering, fast lookups, and accurate representation of the dataset, aligned with the assignment’s Figma design.